sbalsom/astrology-api/README.md

 # The Astrology API

-This rails application scrapes several publications across the web that have a weekly, daily, or monthly horoscopes section, and compiles the results in a  in a public-facing API (not currently live).
-Once deployed, the API will be accessible to anyone with the url, and will allow users to search for and sort horoscopes by publication, date, author name, keywords, sign, and mood.
+This rails application scrapes several publications across the web that have a weekly, daily, or monthly horoscopes section, and compiles the results in a  in a public-facing API.
+The API is accessible to anyone with the url, and allows users to search for and sort horoscopes by publication, date, author name, keywords, sign, and mood.
 The content is truncated for copyright reasons, so users and developers are encouraged to visit the original link to see the full content of the matching horoscope.

 ## A note about this project